Zaro Aga: Biography

-Aga was born in Medan village (present-day Meydan) in Mutki (then in the autonomous Kurdish emirate of Bitlis, in the Ottoman Empire), worked as a construction worker when he was young, and then moved to Istanbul, where he worked as a porter and finally retired as a janitor.
-He was a major attraction to popular press during his last years as allegedly the world's oldest living man and one who had traveled to many countries, including the United States, the United Kingdom, France and Italy.
+Aga was born in Medan village (present-day Meydan) in Mutki (then in the Ottoman Empire), worked as a construction worker when he was young, and then moved to Istanbul, where he worked as a porter and finally retired as a janitor.
+He was a major attraction to popular press during his last years as allegedly the world's oldest living man and one who had travelled to many countries, including the United States, the United Kingdom, France and Italy.
 His body was sent to the US for research purposes after he died.

 Zaro Aga had come into Mustafa Kemal Atatürk's presence twice and called him "Sultan".
-Turkish newspaper Taraf wrote that when Zaro met with Mustafa Kemal, he mentioned his having done very good jobs, but he allegedly criticized his giving much freedom to the women.
+Turkish newspaper Taraf wrote that when Zaro met with Mustafa Kemal, he mentioned his having done very good jobs, but he allegedly criticised his giving much freedom to the women.

 During his lifetime surgeons treating Aga for an internal complaint examined X-Rays of his bones and cast doubt on his claimed age, suggesting he was not more than 120 years old.
 The old man was, according to Reuter from Istanbul, very angry and flourished his birth certificate under the noses of the doubting doctors.

 He claimed to have met Napoleon, to have fought in six wars, and to have fought in the Battle of Plevna, when he was 100.
 He was not sure if he had been married eleven or twelve times, but claimed to have roughly 36 children.

 In 1931, he toured England and enjoyed a flight from Brooklands.
 He did not drink, or smoke, and was largely vegetarian.
 He held conservative views, feeling that women should have long hair and skirts, and in Turkey they should remain indoors, out of the view of strangers.

 Aga had 14 children, however their names were never recorded.
 His wife, a Turk, was highly looked upon.
 She was viewed as a person above most people, but died at 60 years old.

-Aga himself refused to believe the claims of a man in China who was said to be 252 years old.
+Aga himself refused to believe the claims of Li Ching-Yuen in China who was said to be 252 years old.
 Aga lived in relative anonymity until 1930, when someone, hearing his stories about meeting Napoleon and the Sultan of Turkey, pointed out that he had a claim to be the world's oldest man, and he began a public life with a tour of the US.
 He said that he lost his teeth soon after Napoleon III lost Sedan.
 He became prosperous through his fame and toured circus shows as the 'Eighth Wonder of the World'.

 Eventually Aga had to return home, as his wife Kudret was threatening to sue him for maintenance.
 He resumed his £8 a month job as a coffee brewer for the local city council.
 For the remainder of his life he told stories to the coffee house patrons not of meeting Napoleon, but of his travels to New York and London.